authelia/authelia/docs/security/measures.md

 used, iterations (time), parallelism, and memory usage.
 To read more about this please read how to [configure](../configuration/authentication/file.md) file authentication.

+## Protections against using existing session to compremise security (LDAP authentication provider)

+Authelia by default refreshes the LDAP groups a user belongs to every 5 minutes provided it receives a request by the associated session.
+Additionally, it will invalidate any session where the user could not be retrieved from LDAP based on the user filter, for example if they were deleted or disabled provided with the user filter set correctly.

+These protections can be [tuned](../configuration/authentication/ldap.md) to your desired level of security by changing refresh_interval, however we believe that 5 minutes is a fairly safe interval.

 ## Notifier security measures (SMTP)

 By default the SMTP Notifier implementation does not allow connections that are not secure.